Animal Rising: 2021: Meat and dairy factory blockades

 Animal Rebellion blocking the agriculture ministry in Berlin, Germany in 2020.

 Animal Rebellion protesters blocked the entrance of a Tnuva dairy logistics centre in Petah Tikva, Israel, in February 2021.
 Similarly, Animal Rebellion blocked the entrances of four McDonald's UK distribution centres in May 2021, demanding the fast-food chain go entirely plant-based by 2025.
 An Animal Rebellion spokesperson said that what others call sustainable meat is insufficient to mitigate the climate crisis.

 Continuing their attack on McDonald's, the group blocked the entrance to the OSI Food Solutions factory in Scunthorpe, England in July 2021.
-The factory is the "only UK factory that makes McDonald’s burgers", Animal Rebellion stated.
+The factory is the "only UK factory that makes McDonald's burgers", Animal Rebellion stated.
 Like the protest in May, they demanded the chain change their menu to entirely plant-based food by 2025.

 On 28 August 2021, they coordinated a protest with Camp Beagle at Smithfield Market in London.
 During that month, they also held a "McSitin" at Leicester Square, dyed the fountain in front of Buckingham Palace red and blocked the trucks of Arla's biggest UK dairy processing plant which is in Aylesbury.

 During the annual UN Climate Change conference COP26 in October 2021, Animal Rebellion protesters climbed the Home Office building.

 2022: Dairy dumping

 On 2 June 2022, Animal Rebellion in London disrupted the trooping the colour parade, running into the Mall and throwing themselves in front of the procession, in a renewed protest against the royal family's support of animal agriculture.
 Two days later, six female protesters ran onto the course of the Epsom Derby horse race before its start.
 The action was on the anniversary of Emily Davison's famous suffragette protest at the same derby 109 years earlier.
 In both cases, the activists were removed by police officers and were arrested.

 On 8 August 2022, the protesters stormed the Royal Society for the Prevention of Cruelty to Animals (RSPCA), and occupied the national headquarters.
 They refused to leave the building, blocking the front doors and hosting impromptu workshops until the RSPCA agreed to declare its support for transitioning to a fully plant-based food system.

 In June 2022, a group of protesters stormed Harrods and another store in London.
 They took cartons of milk and emptied them in the stores.
 In early September 2022, Animal Rebellion declared it would disrupt dairy supplies during September.
 On 3 September, activists blocked access to milk at supermarkets in four cities.
 On 4 September, activists disrupted fresh milk supplies at four Müller and Arla distribution centres.
-In mid-October 2022, activists from Animal Rebellion held protests by pouring milk on the floor in various stores and supermarkets across Britain, including Harrods, Marks and Spencer, Waitrose and Fortnum & Mason.
+In mid-October 2022, activists from Animal Rebellion held protests by pouring milk on the floor in various stores and supermarkets across Britain, including Harrods, Marks & Spencer, Waitrose and Fortnum & Mason.

 In November 2022, Animal Rebellion members joined Just Stop Oil in a protest on the M25 motorway in the UK.

 Also in November 2022, they occupied Gordon Ramsay's three-star Michelin restaurant in Chelsea, London.